PaulyWauly2to2/hugo-theme-novela/content/post/don-t-be-afraid-to-speak-up.md

 Public speaking or any kind of talking to groups is something that I find fascinating.

-The merest thought of speaking to groups of people is something that used to terrify me.
-As someone who has suffered with confidence issues, I felt real anxiety just as an audience member.
+This is because until about ten years ago, the merest thought of speaking to groups of people was something that would terrify me.

+I suffered with confidence issues and felt real anxiety just as an audience member.

-So around ten years ago I decided that my anxieties were not only affected my wellbeing but also affecting my earning potential.
+So, I decided that my anxieties were not only affecting my wellbeing but also affecting my earning potential.

+I'm now a consultant for a London based IT company and speak to groups of people a daily basis.

-In this blog I want to share three things that I found to be useful.
+In this blog I want to share the three things that I found to be the most useful.

-### Think about how you learn.
+### 1. Think about how you learn.

 Learn your topic and think about it from a beginner's point of view.
 What did you find useful when you learned about it.
 Why do you find the topic interesting

-### Don’t overly rehearse.
+### 2. Don’t overly rehearse.

 When I first started presenting, I used to write everything down that I would say.
 I would have every word scripted.
 I found this to be very time consuming and also not pleasant for the people who watched me.